Sienci-Labs/Resources/superlongboard/slb-manual.md

 ### Status Lights

 A new and simple way to know your CNC status at a glance or from a distance.
-Hook up your own RGB LED strips to light up your machine, enclosure, or surrounding work area, or reference the on-board RGB LED which is visible from most angles and illuminates the SLBs enclosure cover.
+The RGB light on the board is visible from most angles and shines through the clear cover but you can also hook up more if you want to light up your machine, enclosure, or surrounding work area.

 - ⬜ **White**: CNC is Idle, flashing white means a job has completed
-- 🟩 **Green**: Jogging or actively Running a Job
+- 🟩 **Green**: Jogging or Running a Job
 - 🟨 **Yellow**: Paused or the Door is open
 - 🟥 **Red**: E-stop is pressed or an Alarm occurred
 - 🟦 **Blue**: Homing or Verifying a job (check state)